O-white1/AP-Computer-Science-Principles/cNotes.md

 # 6. Comments
-triple quotes """_""" and double slash // both allow comments in C code
+/* */ and double slash // both allow comments in C code

+You can also use /** for documentation comments.